Aadil101/website/_pages/writing.md

 author_profile: true
 ---

-Writing isn't my profession, but communication skills are still pretty important 📣 I'm thankful for the liberal arts education at my college as it has made me a more confident writer.
+Writing isn't my profession, but communication skills are obviously pretty important 📣 I'm thankful for towards my liberal arts education as it has made me a more confident writer and orator.
 Here's some of what I've been up to over the years.

 <ul class="taxonomy__index">
   {% assign postsInYear = site.categories.writing | where_exp: "item", "item.hidden != true" | group_by_exp: 'post', 'post.date | date: "%Y"' %}